-I have taken meds for my mental illnesses for 27 years.
-In that time I have had many ups and downs with my meds.
+I have taken meds for my mental illnesses for 27 years and experienced success, failure, and side effects.

 I have taken my night meds in the morning by mistake and then had to sleep all day.
 I have forgotten to put a pill in my pillbox and gone without it for a week.

 On several occasions, I’ve gotten akathesia (uncontrollable movements) from a med.
 It feels like something is crawling under your skin.
-Thankfully, there is a med to stop akathesia.
+Thankfully, there is a med I use to stop akathesia.

 I took a med that dried my mouth and throat out so much that I had to use Biotene (TM) for several months.
 This side effect really sucked because it was difficult to talk with a dry mouth.
-Sometimes all that would come out were clicks like the Aboriginals in Africa.
+Sometimes all that would come out were clicks.
 Not to mentioning that it was a little embarrassing to take my little Biotene spray bottle out of my purse and spray desperately trying to re-moisten my mouth.

 It’s also difficult to remember to take pills at times other than morning or night.
 I have had to set an alarm on my phone to remember to take my noon pills.
-At noon, “Fireball” by Pitball announces that its time to take a Klonopin and a Vyvanse.
+At noon, “Fireball” by Pitbull announces that its time to take a Klonopin.

 I’ve had Serotonin Syndrome because I had too much serotonin in my system.
 This required coming off of some meds.

-Sometimes, the most frustrating things about meds is trying to get refills on time.
-I’ve experienced the hospital pharmacy being out of a med and it taking an extra day to fill it while they order it.
-Since I take 12 medications, I am always out of at least one.
+Sometimes, the most frustrating things about meds are trying to get refills on time.
+I’ve experienced the hospital pharmacy being out of a med and it taking an extra day to fill.
+Since I take 13 medications, I am always out of at least one.
 My husband works at the hospital and that’s where I get my scripts filled.
 The pharmacy staff know him quite well.

 Another frustrating aspect of meds is trying to get Prior Authorization to get them filled.
-Some meds are so expensive that your pharmacy has to get permission to fill them.
+Some meds are so expensive that your pharmacy has to get permission from your insurance company to fill them.

 Unfortunately, side effects are part of life when you’re taking medications.
 But there are things you can do to minimize the effects.
-Talk with your doctor about ways to decrease medication side effects.
+Talk to your doctor about ways to decrease medication side effects.